 Our room, one of the two luxurious spa-side garden suites, was immaculate.
 The building itself was a more modern structure, though still in keeping with the tone of the house, but the interior – sharp, simple décor combining sleek greys and earth tones with vivid orange highlights – was spectacular.
 Floor to ceiling windows and patio doors opened up one corner of the room to overlook the gardens outside, with our own small garden area to sit and enjoy a little end of season sunshine.
 The room was designed with nothing but comfort in mind; from the simply enormous king-sized bed (which I could easily have never left), to the huge walk-in rainforest shower in the grey stone tiled bathroom, everything was big, spacious and sumptuously comfortable.

 Better still, our garden suite was about fifteen foot from the heated outdoor pool and the rest of The Spa.
 A huge hydrotherapy pool, sauna and steam room, plus a plethora of high-quality treatments make this the perfect place to relax and pamper.
-I’ve reviewed The Spa separately, so see that post for more details on this extravagantly indulgent experience.

 At dinner, we were faced with one of those irritatingly mouth-watering menus that make choosing seem almost impossible, with a list of dishes from head chef Wojciech Nawalka that sounded almost too good to be true.
 Thankfully, we didn’t have to choose: instead, we opted for the five-course tasting menu, which walked us through the highlights of the menu and matched each course with an expertly selected wine from the collection of over 100 on offer at the Homewood Park restaurant.
 Every plate was exquisite, and each course seemed to get better and better.
 We started with champagne, the incredible ‘R’ de Ruinart Blanc de Blanc served with the smoked salmon amuse bouche, and I was already busy falling in love with the kitchen staff when the first starter appeared and sealed the deal; the heart-breakingly delicious pan-seared langoustine with pork belly and apricot terrine, perfectly matched with a soft burgundy.